chrishoage/plex-rsync/README.md

 4. Allow for rsync over SSH
 5. Clean up UX.
 I have thrown this together mostly thinking only about code.
 Would welcome suggestions.
 6. Add tests
+7. Allow failed rsync jobs to be restarted/resumed